josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 Notice that this example captures the `subscription` and `unsubscribe()` when the `AstronautComponent` is destroyed.
 This is a memory-leak guard step.
-There is no actual risk in this application because the lifetime of a `AstronautComponent` is the same as the lifetime of the application itself.
+There is no actual risk in this application because the lifetime of a `AstronautComponent` is the same as the lifetime of the application.
 That *would not* always be true in a more complex application.

-You don't add this guard to the `MissionControlComponent` because, as the parent, it controls the lifetime of the `MissionService`.
+You do not add this guard to the `MissionControlComponent` because, as the parent, it controls the lifetime of the `MissionService`.

 </div>